Going for personal records? Look to these runners for inspiration

 Gutt's new friend competed in more than Muay Thai, it turns out.
 She was also an ultrarunner and competitive triathlete.
 "I was so intrigued," admits Gutt.
 "Almost every runner I had met to that point hated running, like me.
 After talking with her, however, we made plans to meet up and run a local 10k."

 The race served as Gutt's first time running outside.
 "Let's just say I wasn't optimistic about the race, but I was excited to try because it was a race setting and would probably be more exciting than the treadmill," says Gutt.
-It turned out to be more than just 6.2 miles — it was Gutt's moment of transformation with running, turning it into a passion that has opened up an entire world for her.
+It turned out to be more than just 10 kilometres.
+It was Gutt's moment of transformation with running, turning it into a passion that has opened up an entire world for her.

 As her competitive nature kicked in, Gutt surprised herself by breaking an hour in the race.
 She was also surprised by what became a transformative moment in her life: She was hooked on running.
 "From then on, I took my runs outside," she says.
 "It became a lifestyle, not an association with losing weight or being in 'fight shape.'
 Today I use running for physical and mental health."